-Figure 6-4: Schedule menu
+Figure 5-4: Schedule menu

-Use this check boxes on this menu to create a schedule for blocking content.
-Click Apply.

-- Days to Block.
+- Use this schedule for blocking content.
+Check this box if you wish to enable a schedule for Content Filtering.
+Click Apply. - Days to Block.
 Select days to block by checking the appropriate boxes.
-Select Every day to check the boxes for all days.
+Select Everyday to check the boxes for all days.
 Click Apply. - Time of Day to Block.
 Select a start and end time in 23:59 format.
 Select All day for 24 hour blocking.
 Click Apply.

-Note: Be sure to select your time zone in the E-Mail menu.
+Be sure to select your Time Zone in the E-Mail menu.